 Schools serving grades 9-12 shall coordinate with their designated career technical education center to ensure genuine access and support for all eligible students as required in 16

 V.S.A. §1541a.
-Any eligibility requirements for a given school or school’s program need to be inclusive (e.g. home language) and clear to staff, students, and parents/legal guardians.
+Any eligibility requirements for a given CTE program need to be equitable, anti-racist, culturally responsive, anti-discriminatory, and inclusive (e.g., communicated in language that is accessible by the learner) and clear and accessible to staff, students, and parents/legal guardians.

-Schools shall ensure that students receive appropriate career counseling and program information regarding the availability of education and apprenticeship program offerings at career and technical centers.
-Demonstrations of learning such as credits or grades earned in an approved career and technical education course or program are subject to the requirements of 16 V.S.A. §1545.
+Schools shall ensure that students receive appropriate career counseling and program information regarding the availability of education and apprenticeship program offerings at career technical centers.
+Demonstrations of learning such as credits or grades earned in an approved career technical education course or program are subject to the requirements of 16 V.S.A. §1545.